MediaWorks confirms sale of TV business to Discovery Inc

-Broadcaster MediaWorks has reached a binding agreement with Discovery Inc regarding the sale of MediaWorks' free-to-air TV business.
+Broadcaster MediaWorks has reached a binding agreement with media giant Discovery Inc regarding the sale of MediaWorks' free-to-air TV business.

 The transaction is subject to a number of pre-completion approvals and is expected to be completed by the end of the year, the company said in a statement.
 No sale price was disclosed.